scpuopolo/referee-scheduling-system/README.md

         { "detail": "Database connection error" }
         ```

-- `GET /users/{user_id}` $\rightarrow$ Retrieve users with optional filtering
+- `GET /users` $\rightarrow$ Retrieve users with optional filtering

     Retrieve users matching any combination of filter criteria.
     All query params are optional.
-If non are supplied, all users may be returned.
+If none are supplied, all users may be returned.

     **Query Parameters (all optional):**
     - `user_id`: Filter by user ID